nteleky/comp116-nteleky/forensics/README.md

 636573374502a64c
 fseventsd-uuid

 The suspect also deleted the /$OrphanFiles/ folder, which contained files that looked like a video converter/compressor.

 Three image files titled 'new.jpg' and 'reciept.pdf' were found deleted and unrecoverable.
 They were created on Jan 2, 1970 at 8:34 PM EST.

 The suspect further deleted a shadow file.

-Finally, it looks like the suspect attempted to delete all the files within the /home/ folder.
+Finally, it looks like the suspect attempted to delete all the files within the /root/ folder, notably Documents, Videos, Pictures, Music, Downloads, Public, and Template folders.
+He then tried to remake the Documents and Pictures folder.
+He also tried to change Dropbox.zip to .dropbox.zip, to make the file a hidden file on the computer, and then remove the visible dropbox file.

 * __Are there any encrypted files?
 If so, list the contents and a brief description of how you obtained the contents.__